-RHF is a subsidiary of Reliance Capital Limited.
+RHF is an associate of Reliance Capital Limited.
 The Company is registered with National Housing Bank as a housing finance company under the National Housing Bank Act, 1987.

 RHF provides a wide range of solutions like Home Loans including Affordable Housing Loans, Loan against Property (LAP) and Construction Finance.
 The Company also provides property services that help customers find their dream homes / properties.

-The Company has a strong distribution network with more than 125 locations, through a “hub and spoke” model, across the country, serving over 45,000 client accounts.
+The Company has a strong distribution network with approx. 27 locations, through a “hub and spoke” model, across the country.

 Chhaya ViraniIndependent Director

-Ms. Chhaya Virani, aged 64 years, graduated from Mumbai University with a Bachelors’ degree in Arts.
-She also acquired a Bachelors’ degree in legislative laws from the Government Law College in 1976.
+Chhaya Virani, aged 65 years, is an Independent Director of the Company.
+She has graduated from Mumbai University with a bachelors’ degree in Arts.
+She also acquired a bachelors’ degree in legislative laws from the Government Law College in 1976.
 She is a partner in M/s.
 ALMT Legal Advocates and Solicitors.